Are Gigi & Zayn Back Together?

 But still, if all of Twitter believes something, it must be true, right?

-Yeah, that’s not exactly ex behaviour.
+Yeah, that’s not exactly ex behavior.
 Let’s take another look at some still photographic evidence for further proof.

 If you zoom and enhance, you can see that the pair are holding hands.
-So we suppose rumours of their demise were greatly exaggerated.
+So we suppose rumors of their demise were greatly exaggerated.

 We have to say, we take heart from this.
 We’d hate for her Guys’ Choice “Good Girlfriend” award to be revealed as a sham.